ohn582/ohn582.github.io/_posts/2020-01-20-dealing_with_github.markdown

 git add
 git commit -m "first commit"
-git remote add origin 'whatever the url is' git push -u origin master
+git remote add origin 'your repository' git push -u origin master

+Lets just say you want to copy a file to your desktop you need to clone it (it's a same as copying) you need to write $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY to copy a file frome someone.